Billy Nelson (actor)

 He also played roles in the historic Hal Roach short comedy films as one of Hal Roach's All-Stars in the two-reel films often shown in theaters during the World War II era.

+Biography

 Nelson was a nightclub master of ceremonies in the United States and abroad.

 Nelson and his wife, violinist Irene Knight, developed a musical comedy act that was featured in several major markets during the 1930s.